Sonjorg/PSscripts/README.md

 # Powershell scripts
 ## **Scripts that may be useful.**
-**I recommend using my scripts in native powershell or PS7 and not in the vs code extenstion in case of bugs, and extra processing time.**
-**Please contact me at sondrjor@stud.ntnu.no to report bugs or to ask questions.**
+**I recommend using my scripts in native powershell version 5.1 or 7-, as its where its been tested** **Please contact me at sondrjor@stud.ntnu.no to report bugs or to ask questions.**

 ### **Consumption.ps1**